-December 31, 2022 2021 2020 Cash and cash equivalents (1) \$ 30.1 \$ 24.4 \$ 83.2 Working capital (including cash and cash equivalents) (2) \$ 126.5 \$ 94.8 \$ 97.6 Amounts available under credit facilities \$ 199.8 \$ 199.8 \$ 124.8
+December 31, 2023 2022 2021 Cash, cash equivalents and restricted stock (1) \$ 128.9 \$ 30.1 \$ 24.4 Working capital (including cash, cash equivalents and restricted stock) (2) \$ 247.5 \$ 126.5 \$ 94.8 Amounts available under credit facilities \$ 300.0 \$ 199.8 \$ 199.8

-- (1) The balance at December 31, 2022 includes \$7.9 million held by certain foreign subsidiaries which is not available to fund domestic operations unless deemed repatriated.
+(1) The balance at December 31, 2023 includes \$20.6 million held by certain foreign subsidiaries which is not available to fund domestic operations unless deemed repatriated.
 We currently do not plan or foresee a need to repatriate such funds.
-The balance also includes \$7.8 million in cash held by certain other foreign subsidiaries which is available to fund domestic operations.
-The balance at December 31, 2021 includes \$6.1 million held by certain foreign subsidiaries which is not available to fund domestic operations unless deemed repatriated.
-The balance also includes \$5.2 million in cash held by certain other foreign subsidiaries which is available to fund domestic operations.
-The balance at December 31, 2020 includes \$5.1 million held by certain foreign subsidiaries which is not available to fund domestic operations unless deemed repatriated.
-The balance also includes \$7.9 million in cash held by certain other foreign subsidiaries which is available to fund domestic operations. - (2) Working capital is total current assets less total current liabilities.
+The balance also includes \$1.8 million in cash held by certain other foreign subsidiaries which is available to fund domestic operations.
+The balance at December 31, 2022 includes \$7.9 million held by certain foreign subsidiaries which is available to fund domestic operations unless deemed repatriated and includes \$7.8 million in cash held by certain other foreign subsidiaries which is available to fund domestic operations.
+The balance at December 31, 2021 includes \$6.1 million held by certain foreign subsidiaries which is not available to fund domestic operations.
+The balance at December 31, 2021 includes \$6.1 million held by certain foreign subsidiaries which is not available to fund domestic operations.
+The balance at December 31, 2021 includes \$6.1 million held by certain foreign subsidiaries which is not available to fund domestic operations.
+The balance at December 31, 2021 includes \$6.1 million held by certain foreign subsidiaries which is not available to fund domestic operations.
+The Company's restricted cash balance as of December 31, 2023 was \$0.2 million.
+There was no restricted cash balance as of December 31, 2022 or 2021.
+(2) Working capital is total current assets less total current liabilities.